 I'm so tired.
 I don't know if I would be this tired if I were younger, but I am pretty sure I haven't slept a full night since Barack Obama was elected to office the first time.
 I do remember pulling all nighters in college and grad school, and staying up to watch the sunrise after a night of tequila shots, so I know I had energy at some point in my life.
 I can safely say that, now, I am too old for that sh*t.

 You May Actually Be Healthier

-According to University of Texas-Austin sociologist John Mirowsky, Ph.D., women who give birth in their late teens are actually less healthy than those who wait until their 30s to have babies.
+According to University of Texas at Austin sociologist John Mirowsky, Ph.D., women who give birth in their late teens are actually less healthy than those who wait until their 30s to have babies.
 While fertility does decline in your 30s, the same study found that there are social and economic benefits of waiting to procreate that can impact your health.
 Surprisingly, researchers believe the best age to get pregnant was late 20s to early 30s, in terms of maternal and child health outcomes.

 You Probably Have Your Sh*t Together

 It makes sense that waiting to have kids in your 30s might mean that you have more time to get your finances, job, education, and house in order before starting a family.
 In fact, science confirms it.
 A Danish study published in the journal PLOS actually found that moms who had their first child after age 30 had higher lifetime earnings.

 People Will Ask You About It All The Damn Time